EfficientQA : a RoBERTa Based Phrase-Indexed Question-Answering System: Background

 \subsection{the PIQA Challenge}

-\cite{seo2018phraseindexed} introduced the \textit{Phrase-Indexed Question Answering} (PIQA) benchmark in order to make machine reading comprehension scalable.
-This benchmark enforces independent encoding of question and document answer candidates in order to reduce the Question Answering task to a simple similarity search task.
-Closing the gap between such systems and very powerful models relying on query-aware context representation would be a great step towards solving the open-domain question answering scalability challenge.
-The baselines proposed use LSTM-encoders trained in an end-to-end fashion.
-While achieving encouraging results, the performances are far from state-of-the-art attention based models.
+\cite{seo2018phraseindexed} introduced the \textit{Phrase-Indexed Question Answering} (PIQA) benchmark to make machine reading comprehension scalable.
+This benchmark enforces independent encoding of question and document answer candidates to reduce the question-answering task to a simple similarity search task.
+Closing the gap between such systems and powerful models relying on query-aware context representation would be a great step toward solving the open-domain question-answering scalability challenge.
+The baselines proposed use LSTM encoders trained in an end-to-end fashion.
+While achieving encouraging results, the performances are far from state-of-the-art attention-based models.

 \textit{DENSPI} \cite{seo-etal-2019-real} is the current state-of-the-art on the PIQA benchmark.
 This system uses the BERT-large language model to train a siamese network able to encode questions and indexed answer candidates independently.
-To represent candidate answers, \textit{DENSPI} builds dense representations using the start and the end positions of each index phrase. \textit{DENSPI} is also evaluated on the SQuAD-open benchmark \cite{chen2017reading}.
-While being significantly faster than other systems, it needs to be augmented by sparse representations of documents to be on par with them in terms of performances.
+To represent candidate answers, \textit{DENSPI} builds dense representations using each index phrase's start and end positions. \textit{DENSPI} is also evaluated on the SQuAD-open benchmark \cite{chen2017reading}.
+While being significantly faster than other systems, it needs to be augmented by sparse representations of documents to be on par with them in terms of performance.

 \textit{Ocean-Q} \cite{fang2020accelerating} proposes an interesting approach to solve both the PIQA and the Open-Domain QA benchmarks by building an ocean of question-answer pairs using Question Generation and query-aware QA models.
-When a question is asked, the most similar question from the ocean is retrieved thanks to tokens similarity.
+When a question is asked, the most similar question from the ocean is retrieved thanks to token similarity.
 This approach avoids the question-encoding step while being on par with previous models on the SQuAD-open benchmark and significantly higher than the baselines on the PIQA challenge.